fuzzy76/dotfiles/README.md

 4. Install XCode, run ```sudo xcodebuild -license``` and ```xcode-select --install```
 5. Open terminal and paste ```curl -s https://raw.githubusercontent.com/fuzzy76/dotfiles/master/scripts/start.sh | bash```
 6. Do the App store manual installs below
+7. Move the SSB's to their correct destination
-7. Reboot (a lot of settings won't take effect until Finder etc has been restarted)
+8. Reboot (a lot of settings won't take effect until Finder etc has been restarted)

 # Components
 * scripts/start.sh - a bootstrap script for doing a one-line install (see point 5 above).
 Checks requirements, does a git clone and starts install.sh.